Manuela Hoelterhoff

 “If you have an animal that has to leave here for various reasons, feel free to donate it to us,” the zoo offered on Facebook.
 “The animals are gently euthanized by trained staff and are afterwards used as fodder.
 That way, nothing goes to waste - and we ensure natural behavior, nutrition and well-being of our predators.”

 The post is punctuated with a recycling symbol and heart emojis.
 It notes that one of its residents in particular – the European lynx (mistranslated as ‘locust’) – “needs whole prey, which is reminiscent of what it would naturally hunt in the wild.”
-Prey such as chickens, rabbits, ponies and guinea pigs.
+Like your kid’s guinea pig.

 The first reply set the tone for subsequent comments: “A deeply perverse and degrading mindset that is behind this sick invention, which has spread a terrible trend of indifference with animals in Denmark ....
 Imagine giving away your pet/animal as fodder, it hardly gets more disrespectful and unworthy than that.”

 The zoo closed the comments “due to much international interest,” but the request still stands.
-On the zoo’s website a link for “Donation of horse etc” explains that living healthy horses are welcomed here – then euthanized, slaughtered, and fed to the resident meat-eaters.
+On the zoo’s website a link for “Donation of horse etc” explains how horses are turned into nutritious chops.
 (Donations are tax deductible.)